 May 29, 2020

-Divest Princeton hosts a virtual conversation about Princeton's duty to divest from fossil fuels during the University's first ever online Reunions due to the COVID-19 pandemic.
+Divest Princeton hosts its first virtual conversation about Princeton's duty to divest from fossil fuels during online Reunions (COVID-19 pandemic).
 Speakers include Bob Massie '78, Rebecca Goldburg '80, and Anna Liebowitz '09.
 Watch the replay here.

 Divest Princeton launches its website.
 Within days, 100 more Princetonians pledge to withhold donations until Princeton divests from fossil fuels.

 The Resources Committee meets privately to discuss the proposal and decided "its next step would be to meet with members of Divest Princeton, and continue meeting as a committee over the summer."